 Although cheese made from horse milk is not unknown, particularly in Central Asia, it is not a market favorite.
 What is commonly known as Horse Cheese is a common Italian cheese produced from cow’s milk.

-This oddly-named cheese is produced by cows of a rare Italian breed known as Podolica that lactates only in May and June.
+This oddly-named and expensive cheese is produced by cows of a rare Italian breed known as Podolica that lactates only in May and June.
 Even though the breed is hardy, and the cheese is produced in several regions, including Calabria, Bacilicata, Campania, and Puglia, it is still relatively unavailable outside of its home regions.
 Traditionally pear-shaped, it was once tied together in pairs and strung over poles for curing.